-Is there really anything better than a soft, fluffy cinnamon roll, hot from the oven?!
-I think not!
-Anytime we have a special breakfast or brunch, these homemade cinnamon rolls are always on the menu.
-Christmas morning, Easter, Mother’s Day brunch, birthdays, a lazy Sunday morning, my family asks for these gooey cinnamon rolls to celebrate pretty much everything.
+Making homemade cinnamon rolls may seem a bit daunting, but it’s really quite simple, and we’re walking through each step with visuals for extra guidance.
+These are SO worth the extra work that makes them even more satisfying and delicious.
+Plus, you can make these ahead of time and they’re even freezer-friendly.
+Anytime we have a special breakfast or brunch, these are always on the menu!
+Christmas morning, Easter, Mother’s Day brunch, birthdays, a lazy Sunday morning, my family asks for these big, gooey cinnamon rolls to celebrate pretty much everything.

-The ingredients in these homemade cinnamon rolls are simple, common staples that you probably have on hand – flour, sugar, butter, eggs, salt, cinnamon, etc. I don’t recommend making any substitutions if you truly want the best results.
+The ingredients in this homemade cinnamon rolls recipe are simple, common staples that you probably have on hand – flour, sugar, butter, eggs, salt, cinnamon, etc. I don’t recommend making any substitutions if you truly want the best results.
 However, here are some notes about the ingredients and possible substitutions.

-• Milk: Whole milk yields the best results in this cinnamon roll recipe, but 2% milk works too.
+• Milk: Whole milk yields the best results, but 2% milk works too.
 I would not use a milk lower than 2% because the fat content is what makes these rolls rich and moist.

-• Granulated sugar: Granulated white sugar will sweeten the cinnamon rolls and help activate the yeast.
+• Granulated sugar: Perfectly sweetens the dough and helps activate the yeast.

 • Salt: Don’t skip the salt, it balances out the flavors of the rolls and is important for activating the yeast.
-Even if you use salted butter, use the full teaspoon of salt.
+Even if you use salted butter, use the full tsp of salt.

 • Instant yeast: Use quick rise or instant yeast in this recipe to help the cinnamon rolls rise faster.
 Active dry yeast will work, but the rolls will take slightly longer to rise.

 • All-purpose flour: You can use bread flour in place of all-purpose flour for a lighter texture.
-I have not tried using any other flour varieties, so I cannot say how they would work out.
+I have not tried using any other flour varieties, so I cannot say how they would work.

 • Brown sugar: For the filling, I recommend using light brown sugar, however if you prefer the strong molasses flavor of dark brown sugar, you can use that in place of some or all of the light brown sugar.